DataDog/documentation/content/graphing/miscellaneous/functions.md

 Automatically removes noise while preserving the trend of the time series.

-The `autosmooth()` function applies a moving average with an automatically selected span, so to smooth the time series the most while preserving its trend.
-In this example, you can see how the function chooses the optimal span to smooth the time series :
+The `autosmooth()` function applies a moving average with an automatically selected span.
+It smoothes a time series while preserving its trend.
+In this example, the function chooses the optimal span to smooth the time series:

 {{< img src="graphing/miscellaneous/functions/autosmooth_illustration.png" alt="autosmooth illustration" responsive="true" style="width:80%;">}}

-When used on a 'group by' query (e.g. 'avg by'), the same span will be applied on all the time series.
-If used on several metrics in the same graph, different spans could be selected to optimally smooth each of the metric time series.
+When used on a `group by` query (e.g. `avg by`), the same span is applied on all the time series.
+If used on several metrics in the same graph, different spans could be selected to optimally smooth each one of the metric time series.

 The algorithm is inspired by the [ASAP algorithm][8] - you can read more about it in this blog post.